madmurphy/libconfini/MANUAL.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Alternatively, instead of `ini_global_set_implicit_value()` you can manually
-define at the beginning of your code the two global variables
+declare at the beginning of your code the two global variables
 `#INI_GLOBAL_IMPLICIT_VALUE` and `#INI_GLOBAL_IMPLICIT_V_LEN`, which will be
 retrieved by **libconfini**: